 I organize trips to combine these loves.
 Group travel, of course, is not the same as solo travel.
 Both have advantages and disadvantages.
-I enjoy the challenge of experiential education with groups in cross-cultural situations.
-This requires the clear communication of priorities, the careful management of itinerary (hands-off is as important as hands-on; knowing the difference is the trick!), instruction in low-impact strategies of engagement, voiced awareness of human rights issues and democratic initiatives, and the redirection of traveler spending to smaller markets that support the local economy.
+I enjoy the challenge of working with groups in cross-cultural situations.
+This requires the clear communication of priorities, the careful management of itinerary, instruction in low-impact strategies of engagement, voiced awareness of human rights issues and democratic initiatives, and the redirection of traveler spending to smaller markets that support the local economy.

 My work takes place on the campus of Johnson University on a daily basis.
 Here, I keep office hours, meet with students, drink coffee, and teach my classes.